 COVID-19 support package for members

-Our COVID-19 support package has been created to help our members get value and support when they need it most.
+Our COVID-19 support package was made to help our members get value and support when they need it most.

 Telehealth for members

-GMHBA members can claim on a range of telehealth consultations in line with their cover.
+GMHBA members can claim on a range of telehealth consultations in line with their level of cover.